rpellerin/rpellerin.github.io/content/how-to-give-birth-in-pankow-berlin-as-foreigners.md

 Elternzeit usually start on the date of birth.
 The duration is in baby life months, not calendar months.
 For instance, a baby born on January 15: first month of Elternzeit would run from Jan 15 to Feb 14 (included).

+The Mutterschutz period after the birth (first 8 weeks of the baby) and the money received during that time are also counted as Elternzeit and Basis-Eterngeld for the mother.
+Except that the money during that time is not capped, it's the full salary of the mother.

 Supposedly the application for Elterngeld [can now be done 100% online](https://service.berlin.de/dienstleistung/326079/) but only if you have a BundID, which as a Frenchman I cannot have unfortunately because the French national ID card system is not yet fully connected to the German one.
 So in our case, the process was as follow:

 1. Create a email+password account on the [official website](https://www.elterngeld-digital.de/ams/Elterngeld)
 1. Fill out the form then upload on the website the required attachements
    - 12 or 14 last payslips for both parents
-   - Confirmation of Muttershaft by the health insurance
+   - Confirmation of Mutterschutz by the health insurance
    - Confirmation of Elternzeit by both parents' employers (Arbeitgeberbescheinigungen) - there is a template document

 1. Then submit the application online.
 This will generate a massive PDF.